 - The dry season and the high tourist season in Machu Picchu are the most frequent.
 So if you plan to do the famous Inca Trail during these months, you must book about 6 months in advance.
 This is to guarantee and secure your space on this wonderful hiking trail.
 There are only certain agencies that are licensed to do the Inca Trail, so do your research if you want to do the Inca Trail.

 - The Sun at Machu Picchu, as you are at an altitude of over 2500 meters above sea level, is strong.
 Make sure you take your sunscreen with you when traveling to Machu Picchu.
 It does not matter if it is the rainy season or dry season, the sun will still be strong.
 Take a good hat also.

 - Some people seek to see the sunrise over Machu Picchu.
 But this show can be a bit difficult to spot.
 For this, you will have to arrive at the doors of the ruins at 6 am.
 But it is worth mentioning that at this time it can get a bit cold.
 However, be sure to bring enough warm clothing.
 A good jacket is essential to ward off the cold.
 If you are cold, you will not enjoy the experience.

-- In the heights of the Andes where Machu Picchu is located, you will need water.
+- In the heights of the Andes, where Machu Picchu is located, you will need water.
 We recommend staying hydrated, especially when the sun is out.
-Take lots of water with you on your visit to Machu Picchu.
-If you are doing the Inca Trail, you can fill your water bottle at each lunch break.
+Take lots of water with you on your visit to the citadel.
+If you take an alternative Machu Picchu way like the Inca Trail, you can fill your water bottle at each lunch break.
 Do not forget to drink water during your tours in Peru.